-The Gait Tunnel is the only facility in the UK specifically arranged to produce state-of-the-art multiview image sequences of walking people to construct a real-time 3D computer vision silhouette, taking measurements that recognise the totally unique gait patterns that give us all our own walking fingerprint.
+The Gait Tunnel was previously the only facility in the UK specifically arranged to produce state-of-the-art multiview image sequences of walking people to construct a real-time 3D computer vision silhouette.
+It could take measurements that recognised the totally unique gait patterns that give us all our own walking fingerprint.

-The Gait Tunnel serves as a research tool to investigate new ideas: for example work is currently being undertaken to develop a way to reconstruct the footage seen in a surveillance camera so that it appears from a different viewpoint.
+The Gait Tunnel served as a research tool to investigate new ideas: for example work was previously undertaken to develop a way to reconstruct the footage seen in a surveillance camera so that it appears from a different viewpoint.

 Read more about the impact of Southampton's world leading research in Gait Biometrics.

-This is real-time 3D computer vision.
-We do not use a Kinect or a structured light system.
-It’s like a 3D video recorder.
+This was a real-time 3D computer vision.
+We did not use a Kinect or a structured light system; it was like a 3D video recorder.

-The gait laboratory has seen extensive media coverage.
-Last year on BBC News, Newsnight and on ABC Australia.
+The gait laboratory received extensive media coverage, including on BBC News, Newsnight and ABC Australia.